 There are almost 1,300 undergraduate and postgraduate students studying on over 30 courses in the School of Arts and this mixing of diverse minds encourages ideas exchange and original thinking.

 The building is focused around the ‘Street’, a wide walkway, which also becomes a meeting point and space for events and visiting exhibitions, like the UK Young Artists exhibition, FORMAT international photography festival, the Association of Illustrators exhibition and the recent exhibition of ceramic pottery by the late Derbyshire born studio potter Dr Emmanuel Cooper OBE.
 There is a café and a SU shop and a regular hopper bus running between sites and the city centre.
 See the site map here.

 Students staff and external professional artists are able to benefit from our in-house print Bureau.
 Based in Markeaton street the Bureau is open Monday - Thursday 9am-5pm, Friday 9am-4.30pm (closed from 1pm -2pm for lunch) and provides a range of services from high quality colour printing; mounting; banners; framing; CD/DVD printing and wire binding.

-New specialist facilities for Fashion and Textiles opening in September 2016.
+New specialist facilities for Fashion and Textiles opened in September 2016.
 Covering 1100m sq of space, it will include:

 Phase 1 (£3M) of the redevelopment of Chandos Pole St - Denby Building, will link through to our sites at Markeaton St and Britannia Mill.